 6. Snow and Ice Damage

 Apart from hail storms, snow and ice are the worst enemies of your roofs.
-That’s because they melt into water and seep through the crack and opening of your roofs, causing the entire system to rot.
+That’s because they melt into liquid and seep through the crack and opening of your roofs, causing the entire system to rot.

 Besides just rotting your roof, the water that seeps into the underlying surface of your roofs get refreeze and cause the surface to expand.
 Over time, this constant expansion and contraction cycle will cause the roof surface to break.

 For this problem, it’s better to prevent than to cure.
 Preventing snow and ice dam formation is pretty straightforward.
 You can do this by increasing ventilation, adding insulation, and sealing off every possible air leak that might warm the underside of the roof.
-Besides, a thorough roof inspection is also recommended right before winter hits.
+Besides, a thorough roof inspection and maintenance is also recommended right before winter hits.

 7. Interior Water Leak

 Water leak or spots on the ceilings of your house interior is a sign that something wrong is going on with your roof, mainly the underlying layer.
-It could be an early sign of roof leak or holes in the roof, that needs to be fixed immediately.
+It could be an early sign of roof leakage or holes in the roof, that needs to be fixed immediately.

 8. Damages From Tree

 Besides, long branches can also scratch your shingle surface, and over time, can loosen them.
-In fact, damages from tree branches are among the top 3 common causes of roof leak reported by homeowners.

 9. Cracking and Blistering

-Another problem happens due to age of your roofs.
+This problem happens due to age of your roofs.
 Over time, your roofs are susceptible to cracks, blisters and ridges.
 Your chances of facing this problem mostly depends on the roofing material that you use.

 For instance, built-ups roofs that are built over the existing flat roof layer cracks more often than others.